Stamped Concrete, Artificial Turf & Landscaping Experts

 What Is ColoradoScape?

-ColoradoScape is Colorado’s version of water-wise landscaping: a planted, living yard that uses native and low-water plants, efficient drip irrigation, and the right mix of mulch, rock, and boulders.
-The goal is a yard that looks intentional and high-end — not a bare rock field.
+ColoradoScape is FRSR’s clean, modern approach to xeriscaping in Denver and across the Front Range.
+It is a planted, living landscape that uses native and low-water plants, efficient drip irrigation, and the right mix of mulch, rock and boulders.

-We design front and back yards that reduce water use, cut mowing and trimming, and still feel like a real landscape.
-Some homeowners also choose a hybrid approach that incorporates a small artificial turf area with planted beds, steppers, and sitting zones, but the heart of ColoradoScape is still a living, water-wise landscape.
+Some homeowners choose a hybrid approach that incorporates a small artificial turf area with planted beds, steppers, sitting zones or stamped concrete walkways.
+The heart of ColoradoScape is still a living, water-wise landscape.

 What you can expect from an FRSR ColoradoScape